Frequently Asked Questions About Orthodontics

 Can we make payments for braces and Invisalign over time?

-How do you handle insurance, especially when planning for the cost of braces or Invisalign cost?
+How do you handle insurance, especially when planning for the cost of braces or Invisalign?

-Once we confirm your insurance benefits, we file directly with your provider.
-If your coverage changes, you’ll still be responsible for the balance set in your agreement.
+Once we confirm your insurance benefits, we submit claims directly to your provider.
+If your coverage changes during treatment, the remaining balance in your agreement will still apply.

 Do you accept credit card payments?

 Yes.
-We accept Visa, MasterCard, Discover, and other major credit cards.
+We accept Visa, MasterCard, American Express, Discover, and most major credit cards.

 Do you have a direct debit?

-No. We provide interest-free financing to make orthodontic care affordable and accessible.
+No. We offer interest-free financing to make orthodontic treatment more manageable for families.

 Types of Orthodontic Treatment